EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 To help publishing RESTful resources, the django extension `Django REST framework <http://django-rest-framework.org/>`_ can be used.
 It provides a rather simple, yet customizeable access to database model.
 It also supports user authorization as required in the chapter `Access Controll`_.
+The library is available under the BSD license.

 To provide the RPC interface, there are two possibilities.
 The first is a wrapped setup of the `SimpleXMLRPCServer module